-All allisions, collisions or hull damage are to be reported to the Port Captain immediately.
+All allisions, collisions or hull damage are to be reported to the DPA immediately.

-6.0 Fire/Explosion
+6.0 Fire/ Explosion

 Each vessel is equipped with a variety of firefighting equipment from hand-held extinguishers to the general vessel fire pump.
-All personnel should be familiar, through drills and training, with their expected duties during a fire/ explosion.
-The basic procedures in the event of a fire or explosion include the following:
+All personnel should be familiar, through drills and training, with their expected duties during a fire/explosion.
+The basic procedure in the event of a fire or explosion includes.